• Japanese

 EV charging station in Angel Park parking lot

-Shibuya Parco which opened on November 22, 2019, as a “Leading project for sustainable building initiative (CO2 reduction initiative)” for the following features: (1) Attractive outdoor space including roof top square and multi-level pathways; (2) Proactive installation of high-efficiency energy system including a cogeneration system (CGS); and (3) Use of digital communication technology to promote efficient energy use.
-In addition to installing the latest equipment and fixtures, we also “visualized” energy efficiency for energy management systems so as to make it a multi-purpose commercial space showcasing efficient energy use with lower CO2 emissions.
+Shibuya Parco, which opened on November 22, 2019, has been selected for the Ministry of Land, Infrastructure, Transport and Tourism’s “Sustainable Building Leadership Project (CO2 Leadership Project)” for its efforts to (1) create attractive outdoor spaces including a roof top square and multi-level pathways; (2) actively introduce high-efficiency energy systems including a cogeneration system (CGS)※; and (3) promote the efficient use of energy through digital communication technology.
+In addition to installing the latest equipment and fixtures, we also “visualized” energy efficiency for energy management systems to make the building a multi-purpose commercial space showcasing efficient energy use with lower CO2 emissions.

 ※ Cogeneration system (CGS): System that simultaneously produces and supplies electricity and heat from a single energy source